-Both social work and psychology may have some similar work, but the actual job descriptions vary.
-The primary focus of social workers is on working with families and individuals to improve their quality of life.
-Social workers must have a thorough understanding of basic human development and behavior in order to work directly with individuals, families or other groups with the goal of building stronger communities.
-Social workers help clients overcome personal challenges and help them develop the skills they need to succeed in life.
+Both social work and psychology share some similarities, but the actual job descriptions are distinct.
+Social workers assist individuals, families, or communities to improve their quality of life.
+The context of family, community or society is constantly present when social worker is supporting an individual.
+Social workers must possess a thorough understanding of basic human development and behavior in order to carry out successful interventions.
+Social workers additionally help their clients to overcome personal challenges by assisting them to develop the necessary skills to succeed, or in some cases, allocate resources or funding.
 If the scope of an individual’s problems is beyond a social worker’s training, a referral to a psychologist may become necessary.

 Psychologists also work with those who are experiencing trouble in their lives, but typically work with individuals rather than whole families or other groups.
 When an individual sees a psychologist, he or she may undergo psychological testing or counseling.
-The psychologist can identify the problem behavior can in order to help their patients adapt to the challenges.
-The primary goal of psychologists is to perform diagnostic testing for mental illnesses and provide psychotherapy to their patients.
+The psychologist can identify the problem behavior in order to help their patients adapt to challenges.
+The primary goal of psychologists is to perform diagnostic testing for mental illnesses and provide therapy for their patients.

 The work environments in which social workers and psychologists spend their time is also quite different.
-While both careers can involve working in an office setting, providing therapy and counseling to individuals, groups and families, there are also differences in the environment.
-For instance, psychologists often work in hospitals or in private office settings.
-Social workers, on the other hand, work in a large variety of locations, including rehab centers, nursing homes, schools, mental health institutions, prisons, military bases and many other locations.
+While both careers can involve working in an office setting, providing therapy and counseling to individuals, groups and families, social workers typically work in multidisciplinary team settings more often.
+Social workers are also often out and about in the community or visiting clients.
+Social workers can be found in a wide variety of locations, including rehabilitation centers, nursing homes, schools, mental health institutions, prisons, military bases and many other locations.

-As individuals make choices for their future career, it is valuable to weigh the pros and cons of each type of work they consider.
-Some individuals use the terms of psychologist and social worker interchangeably, but the two jobs differ significantly.
-While the two careers share some similarities, they provide different care to individuals and require different degrees.
-Once you understand the differences between these two career paths, you will be better equipped to make the right choice for your future.
+When making choices for your future career, it is valuable to be informed about all the possible study paths that interest you.
+While social work and psychology share some similarities, they provide different forms of care to individuals and require distinctive training and degrees.
+Understanding the differences between these two career paths equips you to make the right choice for your future.